ThePhD/sol2/docs/source/api/usertype.rst

 	:linenos:

 	fwoosh = ship.new()
-	local success = fwoosh:shoot() -- note the ":" that is there: this is mandatory for member function calls local is_dead = fwoosh:hit(20)
+	-- note the ":" that is there: this is mandatory for member function calls -- ":" means "pass self" in Lua local success = fwoosh:shoot()
+	local is_dead = fwoosh:hit(20)
 	-- check if it works
 	print(is_dead) -- the ship is not dead at this point